dhbalaji/docusauras-dhbalaji-blog/blog/2025/my-monsoon-laptop-saga.md

 ---
-title: "From Tragedy to Triumph: My Monsoon Laptop Saga"
+title: "From Tragedy to Triumph: My New Laptop Specs"
 description: "After eight years, my trusted Dell Inspiron met an untimely demise during the monsoon.
 This is the emotional journey of loss, recovery, and the search for a refurbished warrior to rebuild my creative momentum."
 tags:
   - technology